6 Ways Getting a Mentor Will Boost your Career

 Whatever it might be, your mentor is focusing on mentoring you, not managing you.
 Trust me, there’s a difference.

 Even the best managers cannot mentor you to your fullest potential.
 Your manager likely manages other people who are just as important as you.
-Your manager probably has his or her own job to make the company succeed as well.
+Your manager probably has his or her own job to help the company succeed as well.
 By juggling all other priorities, you cannot get the attention you need from your manager.

 Mentors, on the other hand, specifically work on improving you, in whatever capacity that may mean.
 Plus, you likely both work, so your time together is likely outside of work where you can really focus on one another.